tarwn/lessthandot-hugo/blogs/content/posts/2013-09-18-what-is-product-information-management.md

 # Where is this information now?

 In most companies the essential information for a product is found in their ERP system.
-The rest is scattered over the company in departmental files, folders, databases, papers etc… Or can be found at external organisations hired for marketing campaigns, printed catalogs, website design, translations and so on.
+The rest is scattered over the company in departmental files, folders, databases, papers etc...
+Or can be found at external organisations hired for marketing campaigns, printed catalogs, website design, translations and so on.

 And usually when a company thinks about starting a web-shop they realize they need accurate and complete information to put on the web and they start looking for something to manage their product information.